-261 Science vs. Pseudoscience.
+261 How We Know What We Know.
 Fall (4), Spring (4).

-This course explores the difference between scientific and pseudoscientific ways of knowing about the world.
-We will explore how knowledge is produced and evaluated with a focus on debunking popular pseudoscientific ideas.
-Case studies draw from archaeology and broader paranormal claims like ESP, UFOs and the Bermuda Triangle.
+This course explores the difference between scientific and non-scientific ways of knowing about the world.
+We will explore how knowledge is produced and evaluated with a focus on paranormal and pseudoscience phenomena such as ghosts, psychics, and alternative medicine treatments.